dhanar10/termux-wifi-extender/README.md

 %20create%20the%20following%20file%20at
 * Connect to to the phone via SSH to perform the steps.
 * Nice to have:
-  * Battery management script to manage the battery when the phone is plugged 24 hours so that it does not overcharge
+  * Battery management script to manage the battery when the phone is plugged 24 hours so that it does not overcharge.

 # Steps
 1. Install tools for compiling from source